Department of Religious Studies

 881 Islamic Thought (3).
 Required preparation, proficiency in Arabic and/or Persian.
 Advanced study of major Islamic thinkers and topics, based on original language texts and modern scholarly interpretations.

-885 Buddhist Studies and the Construction of Buddhism (3).
-Introduction to major approaches and methodological questions in Buddhist studies.
+885 The Study of Asian Religions and the Construction of the Field (3).
+Introduction to major approaches and methodological questions in the study of Asian religions.
 This course serves as a gateway course.

 891Topics in Islamic Studies (3).
 Graduate seminar on critical issues in Islamic studies.
 Topics vary.